 Check out Australia Zoo’s Burmese Python!

 Get up close with one of the world’s largest snake species, right here at Australia Zoo!
-These impressive reptiles can be spotted showing off their sheer size and beauty in the Australia Zoo Burmese python exhibit.
-On occasion, they can also be found out and about with our Wandering Wildlife Team.
+These impressive reptiles can be spotted showing off their sheer size and beauty in the Australia Zoo Burmese python habitat.
+On occasion, they can also be found out and about with our team members.

 Due to their gorgeous, patterned scales, the Burmese python is frequently and unsustainably hunted for their skins.
 They are a species in need of our support and are currently considered a vulnerable species.